javawag/cppsh/README.md

 cppsh
 =====

-C++11 as a scripting language, using CMake as a build system
+cppsh (pronounced "capiche", ka-PEESH) is C++11 as a scripting language, using CMake as a build system.

 Currently VERY, VERY alpha!

-* Only tested on Mac OS X, but should work on Linux too (Windows support won't work without Cygwin!)
+* Only tested on Mac OS X, but should work on Linux too (Windows support won't work without Cygwin, or possibly at all!)
 * Prerequisites to build: CMake, Boost, C++11 compiler
 * Prerequisites to run scripts: CMake, C++11 compiler
 * May eat children and/or destroy rainforest if run without seatbelts on

-Apologies for my absurd coding style, I've come from a mixed background and I like what I like :)
+While C++ code is accepted as-is, I've added some nice defines and using statements to make it feel...
+*scriptier*.
+You can use these extensions if you wish, or if not you can just use plain C++11.

 Sample Script
 =============

 ```
 #!/usr/bin/env cppsh

+// Below lines within CMake tags are passed to the CMakeLists.txt file.
+// Use ${SCRIPT} to refer to the script executable.

 /**CMake
 	#boost program_options
 	find_package(Boost COMPONENTS program_options filesystem system REQUIRED)